Trout and Salmon from England

 The early Hatcheries

-Why is this called the Salmon Ponds when most of the Fish are Trout?
+Why is it called the Salmon Ponds when most of the Fish are Trout?

 Originally this hatchery was built to receive salmon eggs (ova) sent from England.
 Salmon are migratory fish, spending part of their life at sea.
 It was expected that once released, the fish hatched at Plenty would return to the Derwent River.